sisundin/Prototyp_Kodtest/README.md

 **Frontend side**

-The front end is really basic.
+The frontend is really basic.
 3 server functions handle all of the operations.

-In the component "uploadComponent.js", I simply upload the file to the server.
+In the component "uploadComponent.js", I simply upload the file to the server after the user has added some metadata.
 I used a library called "react-dropzone" to manage the selections in the files which also made it possible to drag and drop a file to upload.
 Having a button to activate the action feels antiquated and clunky.